NixOS/nixpkgs/pkgs/development/lisp-modules-lite/README.md

 - More lisps
 - Test on Linux
 - integrate with borg?
 First: decide if this belongs in nixpkgs at all.
-- Learn about scopes and see how they apply

-I’m sure scopes are relevant.
-They must be the solution to overriding a single package.

 ### TODO: Fetching updates from source packages